 If there is a dispute about or involving the Site, you agree that the dispute shall be governed by the laws of the State of New York, USA, without regard to the conflict of law provisions and you agree to exclusive personal jurisdiction and venue in the state and federal courts of the United States located in the State of New York, City of New York.

 Email Newsletter List

 If you are interested in receiving news and special offers from Lens Ethics, we request that you join our email list.
 The Lens Ethics’ email list is used to send you information about Lens Ethics, including sponsored events, educational programs, new publications, and other Social & Documentary Photography, Film, Arts and Global Conscience related content.
 We do not sell, rent, or share our email list.
-We may also use this list for our annual contribution drive.
-Please join our email list by clicking on the “magazine” tab at the top of our website and signing up for membership.
+We may also use this list for contribution drives.
+Please join our email list by sending us an email to email@example.com.

-In the event you wish to update or delete an email address in our possession at any time for any reason, please update your preferences by clicking on “get newsletter” at the bottom of our website or by contacting firstname.lastname@example.org.
+In the event you wish to update or delete an email address in our possession at any time for any reason, please update your preferences by contacting firstname.lastname@example.org.

 Privacy of Information

 When you register with the Site, we collect your name, mailing address, contact information (which can include a phone number and/or email address), and information necessary for a safe and secure transmission.
 This information is used to a users registration.
 Email addresses are not made available to any third parties.
 In the event that you wish to view, update, or delete this information, please contact email@example.com.

 We also receive and store click-stream data and other information about visits to our websites.
 This information is used solely to analyze and improve the website experience.